Edb83/penny-for-your-thoughts/README.md

 ### User stories

-For ease of reference, the means by which a user's expectations have been met are summarised in the table below:
+For ease of reference, the means by which a user's expectations have been met are summarised in the tables below:

 | As a **client** I want                                                                                                                                    | How this is achieved                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |